bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

   -with-timeline reports/timeline.html
 ```

-*Note*

-Nextflow is unable to obtain runtime metrics on Mac OS unless the processes are
+*Note - Nextflow is unable to obtain runtime metrics on Mac OS unless the
-run using a Docker or Singularity container (using containers is beyond the
+processes are run using a Docker or Singularity container (using containers is
-scope of this session).
-This means that the execution report will not contain
+beyond the scope of this session).
+This means that the execution report will not
-some of the more useful information about resource usage.
+contain some of the more useful information about resource usage.*

 > _**Exercise**_
 >
-> * Take a look at the HTML reports and what details these provide
+> * Take a look at the HTML reports and what information these provide
 >
 > * Create an error in the R script that results in a failure, re-run the pipeline and see how this is reported both in the log file and the execution report
 >
 > * Fix the error, re-run the pipeline using `-resume` and check how the use of cached results from the first process is reported in the HTML reports
 >
-> * If you're using a Mac, try re-running the pipeline on a Linux server to see the more complete execution report
+> * If you're using a Mac, try re-running the pipeline on a Linux computer to see the more complete execution report

 ## Using a sample sheet